AcheampongStephen/simple-dvc-demo/README.md

 5. Create a folder as data_given where it will act as a remote data source.

-6. DOwnload the dataset into data_given
+6. Dwnload the dataset into data_given
 7. git init
 8. dvc init
 9. dvc add data_given/winequality.csv